jarvarvarvis/stronghold-triangulation-script/README.md

 Triangulation is prone to small errors in the input values, so maybe run the script two or three times to get accurate results.

+## Point Finder

+There is also the point_finder.py script that helps to locate just one eye throw in relation to the stronghold rings.

+I recommend to run that one first, so that you can find a good place for the second eye throw.